Passing Perfect -(Chapter 2 of Smudge)

 You'll know, or you won't survive long.
 You'll know where to go, how to get there, what not to say, and who buys what.

 Ahmet buys 'antiquities'.
 He's kind of a monopoly.
-About half klic from Pier One, the place most Spucks berth.
+He has like a spot about half klic from Pier One, the place most Spucks berth.

 There are other Piers in other 'cities' on Smudge, (if you want to call any rathole a city on Smudge) but the bazaar leading from Pier One is where it happens.